jessesquires/swift-proposal-analyzer/swift-proposal-analyzer.playground/Resources/proposals/0119-extensions-access-modifiers.md

 public extension A : SomeProtocol {}
 ```

 *Extensions* are also used for *protocol default implementations* in respect to the mentioned rules.
-That means that if someone would want to provide a public default implementation for a specific protocol there are three different ways to  achive this goal:
+That means that if someone would want to provide a public default implementation for a specific protocol there are three different ways to  achieve this goal:

 ```swift
 public protocol G {